Donbas: Culture and religion

 Sviatohirsk (lit.
 'Holy Mountain City') is the main religious sanctuary of the region.
 The Sviatohirsk Lavra is located near the city.
 The monastery was restored following the dissolution of the Soviet Union and the independence of Ukraine.
 In 2004 the monastery was granted the status of lavra.
-In 1997 area around the monastery was turned into the Holy Mountains National Nature Park.
+In 1997 the area around the monastery was turned into the Holy Mountains National Nature Park.